coreeng/core-platform-docs/content/p2p/fast-feedback/_index.md

 Fastfeedback gives engineers fast feedback on every change.
 It is run on every PR and on every commit to main.

-## Usage

-Implement the following Make tasks:
+Implement the following Make targets:

 * [p2p-build](./p2p-build)
 * [p2p-functional](./p2p-functional)